top of page

 Applying for an Intervention Order

 An application for an intervention order can be made at any Melbourne or regional Victorian Magistrates’ Court.
 An affected person can either apply for an intervention order online or in person at their nearest Magistrates’ Court.
 In some circumstances where an affected person is unable or unwilling to apply, the police can make an intervention order application on their behalf.
+Our Intervention Order lawyers Melbourne can help you navigate this complex system.

 Once an application for an order has been filed with the court, a first court date called a ‘mention hearing’ will be set, typically within a few weeks or months from the day of filing the initial application.
 The court will provide the police with copies of the application and summons, along with any interim orders.
 All interim orders must be followed in the lead-up to the first court date.